lsst/dp0-2_lsst_io/data-products-dp0-2/index.rst

 DP0.2 Data Products Definition Document (DPDD)
 ==============================================

-**Disclaimer: The DC2 data set is being made available for use on a shared-risk basis.**
-**The LSST Science Pipelines which produced these images and catalogs is in active development.**
+**The DC2 data set is being made available for use on a shared-risk basis, and the LSST Science Pipelines which produced these images and catalogs is in active development.**
-**The data contents, formats, and related documentation are all incomplete.**

 Future data previews and Operations-era data releases will produce images and catalogs that more closely resemble the plan laid out in the Data Products Definitions Document (DPDD; `ls.st/dpdd <https://ls.st/dpdd/>`_).
-It is important to note that **many of the future data products listed in the DPDD, and in particular all of the Prompt Products such as difference images and alerts, are not available for DP0.**
+Note that several of the future data products (such as specific table columns) that are listed in the DPDD are not available for DP0.

 .. _DP0-2-Data-Products-DPDD-Images:

 Images
 ------

-For DP0.2 the DC2 data set has only two types of images: coadds and processed visit images.
-For DP0.2, images are only accessible with the Butler via the Notebook Aspect.
+The three main types of images available for DP0.2 are processed visit images, coadded images, and difference images.

-**Processed Visit Images** (PVIs):
+**Processed Visit Images** (PVIs) and **calexps**:
 A fully-qualified LSST image from a single visit (in other words, a single pointing) that includes the science pixel array, a quality mask, and a variance array, in addition to a PSF characterization and metadata (including calibration metadata) about the image.
 PVIs are stored with the background already subtracted.
-A single CCD of a PVI is called a ``calexp``.
+A single CCD of a PVI is called a "calexp".
-For more information about how PVIs are created, see :ref:`Data-Processing-Overview-Single-Image-Processing`.

 There are many associated data products that are accessible alongside PVIs.
-These include the background (``calexpBackground``) that was subtracted from the ``calexp,`` which can be retrieved separately.
+These include the background ("calexpBackground") that was subtracted from the "calexp", which can be retrieved separately.
 Each PVI also has an associated mask plane that encodes quality and other information about each pixel, a WCS solution to be used in converting between pixel and sky coordinates, a photometric calibration object to be used in converting between fluxes and magnitudes for astronomical sources, and a model of the point-spread function (PSF) at each position on the image.

-To get started working with PVIs, see `this brief tutorial <https://github.com/rubin-dp0/tutorial-notebooks/blob/main/03_Image_Display_and_Manipulation.ipynb>`_ that retrieves and displays a PVI and its associated mask plane.

 **Coadd Images**:
-An image that is the combination of multiple input images, often referred to as just a ``coadd`` or a ``deep coadd``.
+An image that is the combination of multiple input images, often referred to as a "coadd" or a "deepCoadd".
-The input images have been aligned to a common projection and pixel grid; corrected to the same photometric scale, zero-point, and point-spread function (PSF);
+The input images have been aligned to a common projection and pixel grid;
+corrected to the same photometric scale, zero-point, and point-spread function (PSF);
 and had bad pixels, artifacts, and transient and variable object flux removed prior to combination.
 Coadds are stored with the non-astrophysical background already subtracted.
-For more information about how PVIs are created, see :ref:`Data-Processing-Overview-Coadded-Image-Processing`.

 As with PVIs, the coadds also have associated data products including the background model that has been subtracted, the mask and variance planes associated with the image, a WCS solution, photometric calibration, and a PSF model.

-Coadd images are divided into ``tracts`` (a spherical convex polygon) and tracts are divided into ``patches`` (a quadrilateral sub-region, with a size in pixels chosen to fit easily into memory on desktop computers, about the same size as a ``calexp``).
+Coadd images are divided into **"tracts"** (a spherical convex polygon) and tracts are divided into **"patches"** (a quadrilateral sub-region, with a size in pixels chosen to fit easily into memory on desktop computers, about the same size as a "calexp").

 .. figure:: /_static/dpdd_dc2_zoom.png
     :name: dpdd_dc2_zoom